 If it’s a captioned/narrated video, the background music is very important.
 Just as in movie scores, the music can set the tone and enforce the message.

-A note about music: Do not use licensed music without permission.
+A note about music: Do NOT use licensed music without permission.
 There are many sites that offer free, royalty-free music for videos, in all sorts of genres, that generate all sorts of moods.
 A few I can recommend:

 So, What’s Your Story?